-JOB DESCRIPTION WORDING SAMPLES (cont)
+JOB DESCRIPTION WORDING SAMPLES (continued)

-Poorly Written Duty Statement New and Improved Duty Statement(s) Poorly Written Duty Statement The Student Advisor meets with students frequently and helps them figure out which classes to take, and other related matters.
-New and Improved Duty Statement(s) Serves as daily advisor to undergraduate students on all matters concerning their academic welfare, referring students as appropriate.
+Poorly Written Duty Statement New and Improved Duty Statement(s) Poorly Written Duty Statement The Student Advisor meets with students frequently and helps them figure out which classes to take, Serves as daily advisor to undergraduate students on all matters concerning their academic welfare, referring students as appropriate.
 Communicates effectively with students, faculty, and staff in administrative units.
 Advises and assists in development of individualized study programs.
 Develops, prepares, organizes, and monitors student information systems and student files; integrates departmental and STAR data.
-Apprises students of department and university programs, degree requirements, and course schedules.
+Apprises students of department and and other related matters. university programs, degree requirements, and course schedules.
 Disseminates petitions to students.
 Evaluates student needs and exercises independent judgment in referring students for further assistance to department faculty advisors or university offices, such as the College of Letters and Science, Office of Admissions, Office of the Registrar, Financial Aid, EOP, Counseling and Career Services, and the Ombud's Office.

-JOB DESCRIPTION WORDING SAMPLES (cont)
+JOB DESCRIPTION WORDING SAMPLES (continued)